How Health Benefits Work for Canadian Employees [Updated 2026]

 Disability insurance

-Disability insurance protects employees who are unable to work due to illness or injury.
-Coverage is available for short-term or long-term disability.
-Short-term disability benefits typically cover 60–70% of an employee’s salary for up to 6 months while sick or injured.
+Disability insurance provides income replacement for employees who are unable to work due to illness or injury.
+Coverage is typically divided into:

-In addition to short-term disability benefits, your employees may be eligible for compensation through the Employment Insurance (EI) Sickness Benefits.
-These government benefits give eligible employees 15 weeks of financial support if they stop working for medical reasons.
-Employees can receive 55% of their salary, with the highest amount being $668 per week.
+In addition to employer-sponsored disability coverage, employees may be eligible for Employment Insurance (EI) sickness benefits, which provide up to 26 weeks of financial support for eligible individuals who are unable to work due to illness or injury.
+Employees can receive 55% of their salary, with the highest amount being $729 per week.

 Health spending accounts (HSA)